In Partnership with Art*VR Festival

 Apply

-Deadline for application 1st of July.
+Deadline for application 1st of July 15th of July.

 Please write us an e-mail after submitting your abstract, so we can double check your application.
 Reach out here: bakk (@) mome dot hu